theHardCoder05/blockchain-developer-bootcamp-final-project/avoiding_common_attacks.md

 Modifiers used only for validation
 All modifiers in contract(s) only validate data with require statements.
+There are some custom modifiers to ensure the data and process are legitimate.
+- PaidEnough - Ensure Driver has sufficient fund
+- IsRefundable - Ensure the existance of the driver
+- isNotOnwner - Owner is not allowed booking
+- canBook - No double booking is allowed.
+(Proposal enhancement in future  will allow to have multiple booking)

 Pull over push
 All functions that modify state are based on receiving calls rather than making contract calls.